megroth2/lunch_and_learn/README.md

 Click here to view the [JSON contract](/JSON_Contract.md), which includes request and response samples for each of the endpoints.

-Ensure you have the server running and navigate to https://localhost:3000.
+Ensure you have the server running and navigate to the root: `https://localhost:3000`

 #### Index Recipes for a Particular Country
     GET `/api/v1/recipes?country=<COUNTRY>`